 There are many markets in the tourist cities that sell Beaded jewelry, carved soapstone, and Masai blankets which make interesting traditional gifts to carry along with you while leaving Tanzania.

-What are the mobile network operators and internet service providers in Tanzania
+What are the mobile network operators and internet service providers in Tanzania?

-list of networks operators in Tanzania
+list of network operators in Tanzania

 and also details about each of them.